nvda-es/devguides_translation/original_docs/Contributing.md

 # Contributing to NVDA
 If you would like to contribute code or documentation to NVDA, please follow these guidelines.

+## Testing

+Testing alpha / beta / and release candidates help to ensure the quality of the NVDA.
+User / community testing is particularly important for languages other than English.
+There are several approaches you may take for this:
+- Unfocused usage: Just use NVDA as you normally would, and try to complete everyday tasks.
+- Recent change focused testing: By following the changes that are being made to NVDA and purposefully testing these changes and looking for edge-cases.
+- Regression testing: Testing older features and behavior to look for unintended regressions in behavior that don't seem related to recent changes.

+Forming a group can help you to get good coverage, brainstorm on what should be tested, and perhaps learn new ways to use NVDA.

+## Issue triage and investigation:
 You can also make non-code contributions by helping process incoming Github issues.
 For information on this please see the [triage process](https://github.com/nvaccess/nvda/wiki/Triage-process) and [issue triage help](https://github.com/nvaccess/nvda/wiki/Issue-triage-help) on the wiki.

 ## Submitting Changes